An Expert in Your Niche

 Sales of my local history book and visits to the related website were boosted by my giving regular slideshows on the area.

 This is not everyone’s cup of tea.
-And to be honest, you are not likely to do a good job of it if the very idea makes you feel sick, personal appearances can again boost your expert status.
+And to be honest, you are not likely to do a good job of it if the very idea makes you feel sick, but personal appearances can again boost your expert status.

 A cheeky hint: you might be thinking that doing a few talks to a handful of local people will not carry much weight when you sell online, internationally.
 Here is one of the little secrets of building authority.